frankmorgner/vsmartcard/docs/_sources/virtualsmartcard/README.txt

 If the first part of the ``DEVICENAME`` is different from ``/dev/null``, |vpcd|
 will use this string as a hostname for connecting to a waiting |vpicc|. |vpicc|
-needs to be started with :option:`--reversed` in this case.
+needs to be started with `--reversed` in this case.

 ================================================================================
 Configuring |vpcd| on Mac OS X